egil/Benchmark.Blazor/README.md

 # Contributions and suggestions

-Any contributions or suggestions are very welcome.
-I have no experience with benchmark.net, so help setting up sample tests are very welcome expecially.
+**Any and all contributions or suggestions are welcome**.

+I have no experience with benchmark.net, so help setting up sample benchmarks are expecially welcome.